🛸 Svelte CSS Image Slider: What is CSS :hover? #

 Let’s take a look server side next.
 We mentioned briefly earlier that we will generate

 responsive images on the fly.
-We will see later we can speed up page load but serving images
+We will see, later, we can speed up page load but serving images

 generating quite a few resized images of different sizes for each actual image we want to include.

-Consider the fact that we want to support devices with 340px wide screens
+Consider the fact that we want to support devices with

 as well as show images up to

 To speed things up, we will include a

 and include a public caching header.
 This should encourage Cloudflare to use 103 Early hints as well as cache the images.
 Although things will be slow for the first visitor as images get generated,

-to immutable.
+immutable.
 This instruction tells browsers and caching servers

-the hash part of the file path comes in!
+hash part of the file path comes in!
 If we change the file, we can expect the hash to change too, and

 immutable directive on the old path will not matter.

 src/routes/assets/[hash]/[filename]/server.ts — click to expand code.

-format query strings in the request URL so we can respond with the right next-gen format and size.
+format query strings in the request URL, so we can respond with the right next-gen format and size.
 The

 Cache-Control header is most important here.
 This is where we request